vergiliu/vergiliu.github.io/_drafts/git.md

 - git push
     - share our awesome work with the world, or at least the ones fetching from the remote repo
     - specific settings depending on push.default and git version
+    - git push <remote> <place>, where git push origin master - origin is the name of the remote and master the place where the commits come from
+        - then the local branch is not important
+    - git push origin <source>:<destination> , refspec identifying where to push from and to on the `origin`
+    - git push origin :foo , we can delete the local branch remotely as no branch was present locally (empty origin)
+- we can update the default tracking branch either remote or local
+    - -b local_name, -u remote branch name (can be omitted if on that branch currently)

 Other commands:
 - git bisect, searching through history